How to Shop Safely on Cape Cod This Summer

 In bleak times, it’s comforting to know we still have the places that make life fun.
 Updated community guidelines are sweeping the nation, and have been very well received by the Cape Cod community, so you can have peace of mind when you visit.
 And, when you come here, you’re contributing to our local economy.
 But, of course, if you are feeling unwell, please stay at home.

-We have rentals available if you’re looking to visit any of these sweet locations, like a cozy one-bedroom on Commercial Street that’s available for the week of August 8th.
-Call us at (857) 222-9043 to learn more.
+We can find the perfect rental if you’re looking to visit any of these sweet locations, Call us at (857) 222-9043 to learn more.